redis-developer/devcember/challenges/weekend2/README.md

 ### Weekend 2 Python code challenge
 In this week's challenge, you'll be working within the `weekend2.py` file.
 Some initial code has been provided to get you started.
 You'll want to connect a Redis instance via environment variables.
 Note that your Redis instance *MUST* have the RedisBloom module in order to create and use Bloom Filters.

-1. Within the python code you'll se a section creating random UUIDs.
+1. Within the Python code you'll se a section creating random UUIDs.
 For this code challenge we'll use these UUIDs to populate the three different data structures.
 Feel free to use any other methodology you'd like.

 2. `weekend2.py` has a single command illustrating how to add a single member to the Set data structure.
 Implement code to add multiple members to the Set.
 You can use the provided UUID list or implement your own methods.